rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/acceptance-testing.md

 8. Enter Signature
 9. Select "Sandbox" for Express Mode
 10. Click on "Save Changes"
-11. Click on "Basic Reaction Product"
+11. Click on "Basic Demandroduct"
 12. Click "Add to Cart"
 13. Click on "Checkout Now"
 14. Click on "Continue As Guest"